amarisesilie/amarisesilie/README.md

 - :dna: I'm currently doing my internship at Leiden University Medical Center (LUMC) 🇳🇱, where I focus on developing a pipeline in Nextflow to analyze RNA-seq data.

-- I code mostly in Python, R, Nextflow and Linux bash, but have worked with C++, C# (in Unity) and SQL as well.
+- :technologist: I am most comfortable programming in Python and R, and am presently gaining experience in Nextflow and Linux bash.
+I've also worked with C++, C# (in Unity) and SQL in the past.

-- :grey_exclamation: My interests lie in Data Science, Data Analysis, AI and Molecular Biology, in addition to Software Development.
+- :bulb: My interests lie in Data Science, Data Analysis, AI and Molecular Biology, in addition to Software Development.

-- 💻 I have a passion for programming, reading, and creative and academic writing.
+- 🤓 I have a passion for programming, reading, and creative and academic writing.

 - :heart_on_fire: I love problem solving, critical thinking, organizing and am always focused on improving myself.

-Contact:
 <div id="badges">
   <a href="[your-linkedin-URL](https://nl.linkedin.com/in/amarise-s)">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>